Blog

 Sauerkraut

 You might know it best as a hot dog topping, but sauerkraut is actually an incredibly versatile food that’s rich in probiotics.
-Sauerkraut is an Eastern European food that’s made from shredded cabbage, and it’s known for having a salty, sour taste that pairs well with savory dishes.
-Sauerkraut is an excellent source of probiotics, vitamins, minerals, and important antioxidants, but is rather high in salt.
+Sauerkraut is an eastern European food that’s made from shredded cabbage, and it’s known for having a salty, sour taste that pairs well with savory dishes.

 Kefir